 If you want to eschew the standard square or rectangle fire table, Bond’s Mondavi bowl is what you’re looking for.
 Rustic and modern all at once, the pit has a pulse ignition and gives out a massive 70,000 BTUs of heat and is big enough to accommodate up to eight or so people.
 Set up is a cinch and shouldn’t take you more than 30 minutes — it mainly involves pulling the bowl out of the box (Head’s up: It’s heavy and cumbersome at 80 pounds and 36-inches wide!) and fill it with rocks.
 A 10-foot regulator hose is included, but as many reviewers noted, the included lava rocks aren’t enough to fill the bowl, so you might want to buy an extra bag with this purchase.

 Best Choice Products Aluminum Gas Outdoor Fire Pit Table With Cover

-Perhaps the most elegant in design on our list (and the most universally compatible with your existing outdoor furniture), this aluminum-paneled pit is dual-purpose thanks to the lid that allows it to also full-fledged function as a table when the fire feature isn’t being used.
-We like that it conceals the propane tank within its frame and is super-sturdy once assembled.
+Perhaps the most elegant in design on our list (and the most universally compatible with your existing outdoor furniture), this aluminum-paneled pit is dual-purpose thanks to the lid that allows it to also function as a table when the fire feature isn’t being used.
+We like that it conceals the propane tank within its frame and is super sturdy once assembled.
 (Total build time was roughly two hours.)
 Bonus: Cover is included with the purchase.